below/HelloSilicon/README.md

 ## Chapter 6

-As we learned in Chapter 5, all assembler directives (like `.equ`) must be in lowercase for the Clang assember.
+As we learned in Chapter 5, all assembler directives (like `.equ`) must be in lowercase.

 ## Chapter 7
-`asm/unistd.h` does not exist in the Apple SDKs, but there is `sys/syscalls.h` that we can use.
+`asm/unistd.h` does not exist in the Apple SDKs, instead `sys/syscalls.h` can be used.

 It is also important to notice that while the calls and definitions look similar, Linux and Darwin are not the same: `AT_FDCWD` is -100 on Linux, but must be -2 on Darwin.